rqlite/rqlite/snapshot9/DESIGN.md

 - If there are any WAL files, delete them.
 Sign of hard crash.

 Open questions:
 - should the SQLite database, if stored in the Snapshot store, be compressed?
 If so, when does compression and decompression happen?
+Use a single byte to flag type!
 - when do I add/drop CRC32?
 For large databases it will be slow.
 Still check modified-time and size.
 - implications of Vacuum and Auto-vacuum?

 Open tasks:
 - upgrade from v8 snapshot stores
-- disable checkpoints on close-of-last-SQLite-connection
 - if snapshotting is interrrupted, must be detectable and fixable.
+- remove option to explicitly set SQLite path.
+Too dangerous now.